YulinLi98/INDE_577_Repo/Supervised_Learning/Multilayer_Perceptron/README.md

-# Deep Neural Network
+# Multilayer Perceptron

-This folder contains the implementation of Deep Neural Network model.
+This folder contains the implementation of Multilayer Perceptron model.

 ## File Description
 In 'Multilayer_Perceptron.ipynb' file, I first introduced the concept of multilayer perceptron model.
 Then I illustrated the model algorithm.
 At last, I applied the multilayer perceptron model on the CVDs dataset.